 - Spend less time manually managing repos.

-To edit your existing repo exclusion rules or create new ones, click on the Repo exclusion tab of the integration page.
+To edit your existing repo exclusion rules or create new ones, click the Repo exclusion tab of the integration page.

 Create rules to exclude: